Skip to content

 );

-1. Add methods to change the file data anywhere.
+1. Add a method to change file data anywhere.

 static Future<void> setDynamicParams(String value) async{